cs1302uga/cs1302-tutorials/scripts/scripts.md

    ```

 1. By convention, the `.sh` file extension is used for shell scripts.
-   Create a regular text file called `cs1302-script.sh` and setup the first
+   Create a regular text file called `cs1302-script.sh` and set the first
-   line so that it conforms to the beforementioned requirements for an
+   line so that it conforms to the aforementioned requirements for an
    interpreter script.
 Replace `interpreter` with the output of `which`,
-   and exclude an optional arguments for now.
+   and exclude the optional arguments for now.
 It should look this:

    ```
    #!/bin/bash